RISD Global and Academic Affairs are pleased to announce the call for applications to the Global Engagement for Curricular Development Fund.

-In its first year (January 2015 through August 2015), the fund supported six faculty to conduct research that explores traditions of print making in China, the role of women in collectives, and the impact of the recent opening-up of relations between the United States and Cuba on local communities, among others.
-And in AY2015-2016, faculty conducted research in countries across the continent of Africa on issues ranging from the history of slavery to urban design in Tanzania, while others looked at the history of printmaking in Cuba and textile manufacturing within a global context.
+In its inaugural year, the fund supported six faculty to conduct research that explores traditions of print making in China, the role of women in collectives, and the impact of the recent opening-up of relations between the United States and Cuba on local communities, among others.
+Since then faculty have conducted research in countries across the continent of Africa on issues ranging from the history of slavery to urban design in Tanzania, while others looked at the history of printmaking in Cuba and textile manufacturing within a global context.

-In Academic Year 2016-2017, the fund will support between three to six successful applicants to travel for the development of future, globally engaged on- or off-campus programs and courses.
+The fund will support successful applicants to travel for the development of future, globally engaged on- or off-campus programs and courses.
 Particular interest will be paid to applications that seek to engage with the continent of Africa and South and Central America.

 RISD’s Global Engagement for Curricular Development fund furthers the College’s mission to “[make] lasting contributions to a global society through critical thinking, scholarship and innovation” through its support of the development of curriculum that seeks to: